- Excessive tension

 - Significant instability of the joint

-- Elevation—Keep the injured foot raised above the level of your heart for 48 hours.
-You can use a pillow.
-This will help drain fluid and reduce swelling.
+- Elevation—Keep the injured foot raised above the level of your heart to help drain fluid and reduce swelling.

 American Academy of Physical Medicine and Rehabilitation http://www.aapmr.org